Sch3lp/ProductivityWithShortcuts/macOS/outline.md

 3. Create a new TestBuilder for the existing class
 4. Perform a _red, green, refactor_
 5. (Optional) commit and push

-# License
-The example code is published under the [MIT License](LICENSE.md).

-The mac and windows logo icons used are under the [Creative Common License (Attr.
-3 Unported)](http://creativecommons.org/licenses/by/3.0/), and are completely attributed to the artist [Bogdan Rosu](https://www.iconfinder.com/bogdanrosu).